green-fox-academy/myfirstapp-syllabus/week02/exercises/html-script-tag.md

 If you insert the code above into your html file, and open the page you will see the message in the console.

-### (Optional) Separated *.js* file
+### Separated *.js* file

 In bigger projects the script and html content are usually separated.
 You can do this too.
-The script tag has another attribute called src which should point to a javascript file:
+The script tag has another attribute called `src` which should point to a javascript file:

 ```html
 <script type="text/javascript" src="./script.js"></script>